-6.15.4 Termination of UKAHPP membership is notified to the UKCP Registration Board if they are psychotherapist members via UKAHPP; and/or to the UKRC administrators if they are counsellor members via UKAHPP; and at the discretion of the UKAHPP Board to any other relevant professional bodies.
+6.15.3 Termination of UKAHPP membership is notified to the UKCP Registration Board if they are psychotherapist or psychotherapeutic counsellor members via UKAHPP; and at the discretion of the UKAHPP Board to any other relevant professional bodies.

 6.16 UKAHPP reports annually to the Registration Board of the UKCP regarding the number of complaints received, their nature and disposition.